thejsway/thejsway/manuscript/chapter25.md

 ### Choosing a framework

 Among the many possible frameworks for creating a web server in JavaScript, we'll use one of the most well-known: **Express**.
-To paraphrase its [web site](http://expressjs.com/), Express is "a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications".
+To paraphrase its [website](http://expressjs.com/), Express is "a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications".

 In other words, Express provides a foundation on which you can easily and quickly build a web server.